DJS-JPN/guide/CONTRIBUTING.md

 + In this section, we'll be covering how to do that really cool thing everyone's asking about.
 ```

+### Inclusive language

+Try to avoid gendered and otherwise non-inclusive language.
+Examples are:

+- Whitelist -> Allowlist
+- Blacklist -> Denylist
+- Master/Slave -> Leader/follower, primary/replica, primary/secondary, primary/standby
+- Gendered pronouns (e.g. he/him/his) -> They, them, their
+- Gendered terms (e.g. guys) -> Folks, people
+- Sanity check -> Quick check, confidence check, coherence check
+- Dummy value -> Placeholder, sample value

 ### Paragraph structure

 Tied in with the section above, try to keep things as neatly formatted as possible.
 If a paragraph gets long, split it up into multiple paragraphs so that it adds some spacing and is easier on the eyes.

 #### Tips, warnings, and danger messages

-If you have a tip to share with the reader, you can format them in a specific way so that it looks appealing and noticable.
+If you have a tip to share with the reader, you can format them in a specific way so that it looks appealing and noticeable.
 The same goes for warning and "danger" messages.

 ```md
 In this section, we'll be doing some stuff!